Epithelioid Mesothelioma

 Epithelioid mesothelioma subtypes include:

 • Lymphohistiocytoid mesothelioma: This subtype makes up between 1% and 3.3% of mesothelioma cases.
 Patients typically live for up to 18 months with this cell type.
-Doctors must make sure to correctly distinguish it from other cancers, like various types of lymphoma.
+Doctors must make sure to distinguish it from other cancers, like types of lymphoma.

 • Tubulopapillary mesothelioma: These cells are shaped like cubes that arrange themselves near cones of connective tissues.
 The Histopathology study mentioned above found that patients with this subtype live for 1 year on average.